From your experience, what do you see as the three most common challenges that small businesses face? Now how do you overcome those challenges?

 1. A lack of quality leads coming into the business:

-Social media is more important than ever before, and it is impossible to ignore the way technology affects everything in business.
+Social media marketing in The Woodlands is more important than ever before, and it is impossible to ignore the way technology affects everything in business.
 Once you have learned and started to apply the basics of technology and social media, it’s important to master tracking and analytics to be able to refine the tactics that are resonating with your audience.

 A lot of businesses are doing things in the same way they used to and in this fast moving world it’s no longer enough.

 2. Feeling overwhelmed by changes in technology and software: